 The apples for this cake are sliced, baked and chopped to your preferred size.
 Apple cider adds another layer of yum and helps to make milopita light and airy.
 I always like to freshly grind the cardamom seeds as they bump up the flavor and are the perfect complement to apples.

 To bake your apples, just peel, core, thinly slice and layer in a baking pan.
-Cover tightly with foil and bake for 15 minutes at 400 degrees.
-This is about 5 minutes less than you would bake them for Oven Baked Apples and leaves your milopita apples with a little bit of crunch and a bit more texture.
+Cover tightly with foil and bake for 30 minutes at 400 degrees.
+To give you a good idea of what your baked apples should be, I normally use McIntosh apples and this baking method gives me apples that I can mash with a fork using just slight pressure.

 You can do this step ahead and keep your baked apples covered, refrigerated for 3-4 days.